Antcating/TelegramCrawler/README.md

 ## 🧐 About <a name = "about"></a>

-Telegram Crawler is the scanner for connections between Channels in Telegram.
+Telegram Crawler is the parser for connections between Channels in Telegram.
 It is written in Python and mostly based on [telethon](https://github.com/LonamiWebs/Telethon).
 This project requires [separate back-end](https://github.com/Antcating/TelegramCrawlerAPI).
-Back-end based on PostgresQL and FastAPI, so that it allows multiple scanners running in parallel to increase scanning speed.
+Back-end based on PostgresQL and FastAPI, so that it allows multiple parsers running in parallel to increase scanning speed.

 ## 🏁 Getting Started <a name = "getting_started"></a>